2018 United States House of Representatives elections in Texas: Polling

+Predictions

 Results

+In the general election, McCaul won against Siegel by 4.3 percent of the vote, the closest contest McCaul had faced.
+The outcome was notable in a district rated by political experts as "Heavily Republican."

 District 11

 The 11th district is located in the Concho Valley including Midland, Odessa, and San Angelo.
-The incumbent representative was Mike Conaway, who had served since 2005.
-Conaway was reelected with 89.5% of the vote in 2016, without a Democratic opponent.
-The PVI is R+32, making this one of the most Republican districts in the country.
+Incumbent Republican Mike Conaway, who had represented the district since 2005, ran for re-election.
+He was re-elected with 89.5% of the vote in 2016.
+The district had a PVI of R+32, making this one of the most Republican districts in the country..